seanturner/cms-fn-dsa/draft-turner-lamps-cms-fn-dsa.md

 field is used to identify FN-DSA signatures in the `signed-data` content type.
 They may also appear in X.509 certificates used to verify those signatures.
-The same `AlgorithmIdentifier` values are used to identify FN-DSA public keys and signature algorithms. {{I-D.turner-lamps-fn-dsa-certificates}}
-describes the use of FN-DSA in X.509 certificates.
+The same `AlgorithmIdentifier` values are used to identify FN-DSA public keys and signature algorithms.
+I-D.turner-lamps-fn-dsa-certificates describes the use of FN-DSA in X.509 certificates.
 The `AlgorithmIdentifier` type is defined as follows: